-Brazil's Lula fights prison order, won't turn himself in: source
+Brazil's Lula fights prison order, won't turn himself in -source

 Brazilian financial markets rallied on Thursday after the Supreme Court cleared the way for Lula’s imprisonment, which increased the chances of a market-friendly candidate winning the election, according to analysts and political foes.

-Reporting by Ricardo Brito in Brasilia and Gram Slattery in Sao Bernardo do Campo; Additional reporting by Eduardo Simoes in Sao Paulo; Writing and additional reporting by Brad Brooks; Editing by Brad Haynes, Chizu Nomiyama and David Gregorio
+Reporting by Ricardo Brito in Brasilia and Gram Slattery in Sao Bernardo do Campo; Additional reporting by Eduardo Simoes in Sao Paulo; Writing and additional reporting by Brad Brooks; Editing by Brad Haynes, David Gregorio and Rosalba O'Brien